archlinux/alpm/alpm-types/README.md

 ## License

-This project is licensed under the terms of the [LGPL-3.0-or-later](https://www.gnu.org/licenses/lgpl-3.0.en.html).
+This project can be used under the terms of the [Apache-2.0] or [MIT].
+Contributions to this project, unless noted otherwise, are automatically licensed under the terms of both of those licenses.

+[Apache-2.0]: LICENSES/Apache-2.0.txt
+[MIT]: LICENSES/MIT.txt